elixir-toniq/vapor/README.md

 Vapor is intended to be used for the configuration of other runtime dependencies such as setting the port for `Phoenix.Endpoint` or setting the database url for `Ecto.Repo`.
 Vapor is *not* intended for configuration of kernel modules such as `:ssh`.

-If you need to configure lower level modules then you should use Distillery's Provider system.
-But in my experience most people can get away with configuring most of their dependencies at runtime.

-## Why not just use distillery's providers for everything?

-Distillery provides a set of providers for loading runtime configuration *before* a release is booted.
-That means its suitable for configuring modules like `:ssh`.
-Those providers are very useful however there are still a few limitations that I need to be able to solve in my daily work:
+Mix releases provide a release configuration.
+But configuring an app in this way still has
+problems:

 * If configuration ends up in Mix config then its still functioning as a global and is shared across all of your running applications.
-* Providers are only run on boot.
 * Limited ability to recover from failures while fetching config from external providers.
+* Its difficult to layer configuration from different sources.

-Vapor is specifically designed to target all of these use cases.
+Vapor is specifically designed to target these use cases.